What is OSAP Academic Progress, OSAP Academic Probation and OSAP Academic Restriction?

 The minimum OSAP academic progress standards are:

-Undergraduate Students: you must remain in at least 1.5 credits per funded term(s).
-If funded for one term you must pass 1.5 credits.
-If funded for two terms you must pass 3.0 credits.
+Undergraduate Students: you must remain in and pass at least 1.5 credits per funded term.
+If you received OSAP for two terms, you must pass 3.0 credits.

-Undergraduate Students with a documented disability (either Permanent Disability or Persistent or Prolonged Disability): you must remain in at least 1.0 credits per funded term(s).
-If funded for one term you must pass 1.0 credit.
-If funded for two terms you must pass 2.0 credits.
+Undergraduate Students with a documented disability (either Permanent Disability or Persistent or Prolonged Disability): you must remain in and pass at least 1.0 credits per funded term.
+If you received OSAP for two terms, you must pass 2.0 credits.

-During your OSAP probation, you can still receive OSAP funding.
-However, you will be expected to remain in the minimum course-load for the OSAP funded term(s) and pass the minimum course-load for the OSAP funded term(s).
-If you meet the minimum course-load requirements, then the Academic Probation will be removed from your OSAP file at a later date.
+During your OSAP Academic Probation, you can still receive OSAP funding.
+However, you will be expected to remain in the minimum course load for the OSAP funded terms and pass the minimum course-load for the OSAP funded terms.
+If you meet the minimum course-load requirements, then the next time you apply for OSAP, the Academic Probation will be removed.

 OSAP also expects you to advance through your program.
 Frequent or multiple program changes, repeating courses, or failure to advance in your degree can result in an Academic Probation.